hamogu/doc/source/indetail/hardwaremodel.rst

 ^^^^^^^^^^^^^^^^^

-The physical placement of the detectors in the Chandra focal plane is based on reference data given in the CXC coordinates documents .
+The physical placement of the detectors in the Chandra focal plane is based on reference data given in the CXC coordinates documents.
 These data include locations and tilts in three dimensions for each CCD in the ACIS-I and ACIS-S arrays as well as all four MCPs in the HRC-I and HRC-S. The detector geometric model in |marx| reproduces the tilts of